zcorpan/html-parser-book/manuscript/parser.md

 The tree construction stage (or the *tree builder*) will then take the stream of tokens as its input, and mutate a `Document` object as its result.

 There are a number of *insertion modes*, which govern how the tokens are handled.
 Initially, the insertion mode is the "initial" insertion mode (unsurprisingly).
-This insertion mode is the one that does something with doctype tokens (more on this in the next section).
+This insertion mode is the one that does something with doctype tokens (more on this in the next section, {% ref "parser", "Determining rendering mode" %}).

 In this case, a `DocumentType` node is appended to the `Document`, and then the insertion mode is changed to "before html".